“If you want a secretary, find someone whose dream is to become a secretary.”

-Then think: what are the skills this person would naturally have to have, in order to comply with the tasks you have in mind for the specific position?
+Then think: what are the skills this person would naturally have to have, to comply with the tasks you have in mind for the specific position?
 Would it be possible to learn at least some of these abilities during work?
-Could you organize an internship, in order to teach people without paying them while they learn?
+Could you organize an internship, to teach people without paying them while they learn?

-Designing a job is important when you think in terms of make a clear selling pitch to all those who come across.
-Many start to think of the words to use to impress and attract candidates.
+Designing a job is important when you think in terms of making a clear selling pitch to all those who come across it.
+Many start to think of words to use to impress and attract candidates.
 But if you think smart, you don’t need to attract candidates.
 That does not measure the success of a recruiting session.
 You want to make the future employees naturally come to you.
-The words will come by themselves when you put the employee’s shoes.
+The words will come by themselves when you put on the employee’s shoes.

 Begin with the end in mind

-This kind of thinking will spare you a lot of latter work and money spent on all sorts of advertising expenses which you cannot afford to lose.
+This kind of thinking will spare you a lot of later work and money spent on all sorts of advertising expenses which you cannot afford to lose.

 Properly structuring the job and the tasks